Interview Tips: Things Not to Say in a Job Interview

 An interview is social interaction, and your social status - not a generic social status, but a situational social status in this very interview - matters a great deal.
 Any verbal exchange or subtle ritual that puts you in a subordinate position will damage your status and thus will put you in a less favorable position.
 To take the definition from "Pitch Anything",

-beta trap is a subtle but effective social ritual that puts you in the low status position and works to keep you there, beneath the decision-maker you have come to visit, for the entire duration of the social interaction.
+a beta trap is a subtle but effective social ritual that puts you in the low status position and works to keep you there, beneath the decision-maker you have come to visit, for the entire duration of the social interaction.
 The first step toward elevating your social status is to avoid the beta traps".
 Avoiding beta traps made by others is one thing, but we also need to avoid creating beta traps ourselves.
 Here are the most common self-made beta traps that lower your status and show you as indecisive and lacking confidence.

 Here are the most common self-made beta traps that lower your status and show you as indecisive and lacking confidence.